-Views like nowhere else, challenging terrain and remarkable sites you can only see from the trail have earned these top treks around the world legendary status.
+Views like nowhere else, challenging terrain and remarkable sites you can only see from the trail have earned these bucket list hikes around the world legendary status.
 Not to mention, serious bragging rights if you complete them.

 We’re not talking about the Pacific Crest Trail or Camino de Santiago pilgrimages of the world that require an extended leave from your life or career.
-These bucket list hikes are multi-day expeditions ranging from several days to a few weeks that anyone with good planning, proper training and a hunger for big adventure can tackle.
+These top treks in the world are multi-day expeditions ranging from several days to a few weeks that anyone with good planning, proper training and a hunger for big adventure can tackle.

 1) Mount Kilimanjaro | Tanzania

 Time: 5 – 9 days